hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

     + perceiving as a tilted square $\to$ acutely  sensitive to whether the angles are right angles
     + perceiving as an upright diamond $\to$ not sensitive to the angle
       + the angles probably 5 degrees off and not noticed
-      + sensitive to whether the corner on the left and the corner on the right w/ the same height
+      + sensitive to whether the corners on the left and on the right w/ the same height
-  + representing shape $\to$ imposing coordinate frames on them
+  + representing shapes $\to$ imposing coordinate frames on them
     + square or diamond: the same thing in appearance but the percepts totally different
     + depending on what coordinate frame imposing